tentjs/tent/README.md

 ## Principles

 The core principles of Tent are: No JSX, no SSR and no obscure HTML syntax to learn.
-Tent is built to be used with the [Islands Architecture](https://www.patterns.dev/vanilla/islands-architecture) in mind, meaning that most of the web page is server-rendered, and the job of this library is to add chunks of interactivity where it is needed.
+Tent is built to be used with the [Islands Architecture](https://www.patterns.dev/vanilla/islands-architecture) in mind, meaning that most of the web page is server-rendered, and the job of Tent is to add chunks of interactivity where it is needed.

 ## Install